palantirnet/butler/README.md

   * `http://[project].local:8000` if you're running Butler on a Vagrant
   * [http://localhost:8000](http://localhost:8000) if you're developing locally

-## Add Butler to a project, with spress
+## Add Butler to a project, with Spress

 1. Log in to your vagrant environment and navigate to your project.
 You should always run `npm` commands from within your Vagrant: